Stephenie Meyer

 Stephenie Meyer (/ˈmaɪ.ər/; Morgan; born December 24, 1973) is an American novelist and film producer.
-She is best known for writing the vampire romance series Twilight, which has sold over 160 million copies, with translations into 37 different languages.
+She wrote the vampire romance series Twilight, which has sold over 160 million copies, with translations in 37 different languages.
 She was the bestselling author of 2008 and 2009 in the United States, having sold over 29 million books in 2008 and 26.5 million in 2009.

 An avid young reader, Meyer attended Brigham Young University, marrying at the age of 21 before graduating with a degree in English literature in 1997.
 Having no prior experience as an author, she conceived the idea for the Twilight series in a dream.
-Influenced by the work of Jane Austen and William Shakespeare, she wrote Twilight soon thereafter.
+Influenced by the work of Jane Austen and William Shakespeare, she wrote Twilight soon afterwards.
 After many rejections, Little, Brown and Company offered her a $750,000 three-book deal which led to a four-book series, two spin-off novels, a novella, and a series of commercially successful film adaptations.
 Aside from young adult novels, Meyer has ventured into adult novels with The Host (2008) and The Chemist (2016).
 She has worked in film production and co-founded production company Fickle Fish Films, producing both parts of Breaking Dawn, the Twilight film series' finale, and two other novel adaptations.

 Meyer's membership in the Church of Jesus Christ of Latter-day Saints shaped her novels.
 Themes consistent with Meyer's religion, including agency, mortality, temptation, and eternal life, are prominent in her work.
-Critics have called Meyer's writing style overly simplistic, but her stories have also received praise, and she has acquired a fan following.
+Critics have called Meyer's writing style overly simplistic, but her stories have received praise, and she has acquired a fan following.

 Meyer was included on Time magazine's list of the top 100 most influential people in 2008 and Forbess list of the top 100 most powerful celebrities in 2009, with her annual earnings exceeding $50 million.